Catherine-Tate/Sudoku/README.md

 # Sudoku
 A Sudoku game made in python 3

 I used https://dlbeer.co.nz/articles/sudoku.html to help me work through the process of generating the board, but that turned out not to be in the scope of the project.
 I still included board generation anyway because I already had it written.
+The process for board generation was pretty much the same as the process for board solving anyway.

 to run:
     cd to the folder containing "sudoku.py"